alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 If a participant does not abide by the Code of Conduct, we will use the “restorative practices” approach to handle the situation (see [International Institute for Restorative Practices](https://www.iirp.edu/restorative-practices/what-is-restorative-practices)).

-Restorative practice has its roots in indigenous practices employed in cultures all over the world.
+The restorative practice has its roots in indigenous practices employed in cultures all over the world.
-This is a way of looking at wrongdoing that focuses on repairing the harm done to people and the relationships rather than on punishing offenders or wrongdoers.
+This is a way of looking at wrongdoing that focuses on repairing the harm done to people and relationships rather than on punishing offenders or wrongdoers.
 Restorative practices form the basis for “restorative justice,” a term coined in 1970 in the context of social work and justice systems.